What can I do if I experience discrimination, harassment, threats, or violence?

 Get to safety!

-Especially if you found the situation very stressful and/or threatening, you should get to a safe place as quickly as possible.
-It is also very beneficial not to remain alone after such a situation.
+Especially if you found the situation very stressful and/or threatening, you should go to a safe place as soon as possible.
+It’s also very helpful not to be alone after such a situation.
+Avoid isolated places and instead go to places where other people are.

 Contact someone you trust and talk to them about what happened.
-Only tell them what you want to tell them.
-You can also just ask your trusted person to be there for you and distract you.
-Your trusted person may also feel overwhelmed when they learn that something bad has happened to you.
-Therefore, ask for specific things if possible.
+Share only what you feel comfortable sharing.
+You can also simply ask your trusted person to be there for you and let them distract you.

-- “I just want to switch off right now.
-Can we watch a series together?”
+• “I just want to zone out right now.
+Can we watch a movie together?”

 Document what happened!

-As soon as you can, write down a detailed account of what happened to document the incident as accurately as possible.
-Note down all the facts you can remember: the date, time, place, people involved (if you don't know their names, you can describe them), what was said, and what was done.
-This is very important for possible further steps – even if you are not yet sure whether you want to take further steps.
-You can decide later whether you want to file a complaint with the university or report the incident to the police, for example.
+You can decide later whether, for example, you want to file a complaint with the university or report the incident to the police.
 However, your memories are so fresh immediately after the incident that it makes the most sense to write them down right away.
-If, after some time, you decide to file a complaint or report the incident to the police, your memory may have faded and important details may no longer be as clear.
+If you decide after some time to file a complaint or report the incident, your memory may have already faded, and important details may no longer be as clear, which makes it harder to pursue disciplinary action.

 You can use our template for the memorandum.
 You can either fill out and save the PDF file digitally or print out the file and fill it out by hand.